Community Engagement through Science,Technology,

-We aim to bring about real and permanent improvements to the ways Tasmanians experience the STEM fields.
+- We aim to bring about real and permanent improvements to the ways Tasmanians experience the STEM fields.

-We have strong long-term interests in playing a central role in increasing the number of girls and students from low SES, regional and rural communities who are well equipped to take up STEM studies and careers.
+- We have strong long-term interests in playing a central role in increasing the number of girls and students from low SES, regional and rural communities who are well equipped to take up STEM studies and careers.